 SSSP Annual Meetings provide an excellent opportunity for exploring vast and diverse topics in social problems providing you with a wealth of information as you return to the universities and private sector and continue the mission of creating social justice through your research and activism.
 You will create stronger connections with your colleagues while exchanging ideas throughout the conference in formal and informal settings.
 Each year we welcome attendees from all over the world, including students, professors, activists and private sector professionals.
 Join us in making a difference.

 Every year the SSSP meets in the same city and at the same time as many other professional sociological societies, including the American Sociological Association.
-This is done in order to make it easier and more cost effective for members to participate in other meetings if they wish.
+This is being done in order to make it easier and more cost effective for members to participate in other meetings if they wish.
 Important business of the Society is conducted at this time, but the meeting also provides opportunities to:

 - Give participants the opportunity to share their research